-The following table sets forth information concerning total compensation earned or paid to the individuals who served as the Company's named executive officers for the fiscal year ended December 31, 2023.
+The following table sets forth information concerning total compensation earned or paid to the individuals who served as the Company's named executive officers for the fiscal year ended December 31, 2024.
+The table reflects the principal positions held by the officers as of December 31, 2024.